Bathurst Regional Council area

 Analysis of the individual income levels in Bathurst Regional Council area in 2016 compared to New South Wales shows that there was a lower proportion earning a high income (those earning $1,750 per week or more) and a higher proportion of low income persons (those earning less than $500 per week).

-The major differences between the weekly income of the in Bathurst Regional Council area and New South Wales were:
+The major differences between the weekly income of the local workers in Bathurst Regional Council area and New South Wales were:

 - A larger percentage of local workers who earned $500 - $649 (9.6% compared to 8.1%)